Interview with Artist Mentor Bonnie Glendinning

 Bonnie Glendinning Bio

-Bonnie Glendinning is the founder of The Artists’ Mentor, The Thriving Artist and Artmuse®, providing education, programs, platforms and brand mentorship for professional artists.
+Bonnie Glendinning is the founder of The Artists’ Mentor, The Thriving Artist Summits and Artmuse®, providing education, programs, and platforms for professional artists.
 As an artist, designer and entrepreneur herself, her mission is to empower artists to create their artistic legacy.

 Please tell us about your work?

-I am the founder of The Artists’ Mentor, The Thriving Artist and Artmuse®, providing education, programs, platforms and brand mentorship for professional artists.
+I am the founder of founder of The Artists’ Mentor, The Thriving Artist Summits and Artmuse®, providing education, programs, and platforms for professional artists.
 As an artist, designer and entrepreneur myself, my mission is to empower artists to create their artistic legacy.
 I have been featured in Professional Artist, Artwork Archive, Artsy Shark, and Apartment Therapy.

 Additionally, I am a Creative Director and Product Designer which means I direct, consult, research, design, and build visual context, creative collateral, and customer experience for brands, products, and services.